skythelimitdt/data_analytics_proj1/README.md

   - ANOVA for Energy Production Per Capita from 2008-2018:
   - F_onewayResult(statistic = 0.04569316056743195, p value = 0.9999954920296542)

  The correlation coefficient of 0.79 suggests that the energy consumption per capita and energy production per capita are strongly correlated.
 The r^2 value of 0.62 shows moderate to strong association between the consumption and production, but since 38% of the variability is still unexplained there is potential for further modeling.
 The positive T-statistic and the very small p-value suggests there is a statistically significant positive difference between energy production per capita and energy consumption per capita across the countries in our dataset.
-This suggests that energy production per capita exceeds energy consumption per capita across countries we looked at.
+This suggests that energy production per capita exceeds energy consumption per capita across countries we looked at.  <br>

- This could possibly mean certain regions rely on energy imports and others produce excess to fill that need, or perhaps different countries have better production efficiency or different energy needs.
+ This could possibly mean certain regions rely on energy imports and others produce excess to fill that need, or perhaps different countries have better production efficiency or different energy needs. <br>

  The ANOVA results with f-statistics both very low and the p values extremely high indicate that energy consumption per capita and energy production per capita have been relatively stable across the years 2008-2018.

-# Is There a Correlation Between Renewable Energy Consumption and GDP Across Countries
+#### Is There a Correlation Between Renewable Energy Consumption and GDP Across Countries

  We calculated the average GDP and Average Renewable Energy Consumption for countries across the years and plotted the information.